When Your Child Doesn't Acknowledge Bedwetting

 "Children need to know that it is extremely common," says Dr. Bases.
 "The child is not alone."
 As parents reinforce that message, the stigma of nighttime wetting will lessen.Like Parent, Like Child

 Nighttime wetting runs in the family.
 If one parent wet the bed as a child, it increases the likelihood that his or her children will also wet the bed.

 A good way to open communication with your child after a nighttime wetting accident is to admit that you used to wet the bed, too.
-Talk about the way it made you feel, and assure him that you really do understand his concerns.
+Talk about the way it made you feel, and assure them that you really do understand their concerns.
 Also, share some funny stories about the lengths you took to deny your nighttime wetting — most kids love laughing at the things their mom and dad did.
-Finally, stress to the child that you don't wet the bed anymore and that eventually he, too, will stop.
+Finally, stress to the child that you don't wet the bed anymore and that eventually they, too, will stop.

 While parents should talk openly about their own experiences, they need to make sure other relatives don't sabotage the message, as Carmen experienced.

 "We talked about the whys of bedwetting: small bladder, deep sleep, family history," says Carmen, of Virginia Beach, VA.
 "I've encouraged my daughter not to feel embarrassed, as it is something completely out of her control.
 She still becomes embarrassed, though, especially if her older siblings tease her."